The Black Belt test was the hardest thing I’d ever done.

 This is why I created The Focus Course

-Peter Drucker said that the greatest wisdom not applied to action and behavior is meaningless data.
+As Peter Drucker said, the greatest wisdom not applied to action and behavior is meaningless data.

 * * *

-Here’s a testimony I just got in yesterday from one of the Pilot Members, Tyler Soenen:
+Here’s a testimony I recently got from one of our course alumni, Tyler Soenen:

 This course forced me to beat the resistance and do the work.
 The result is that I learned so much more because I actually did the work and tasted the fruit that so many productivity books talk about.
 And this was huge for me.
 In all of the reading I’ve done, the The Focus Course had something new and original that was very beneficial to my life.